DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-03-22-user-research-round-2-findings.md

 ### Insight 2

-There are some gaps to address, but the current placement information provides most of what ITT providers need at the initial enquiry stage, although further work is required to visualise the most important information.
+Some gaps exist, but the current placement information provides most of what ITT providers need at the initial enquiry stage.
+However, further work is required to visualise the most critical data.

 #### Supporting detail and evidence

-Key stage and school size information are essential for primary school placements as they can be used to determine whether the placement suits the trainee or to ensure sufficient contrast between a first and second placement.
+Key stage and school size information is essential for primary school placements as they can be used to determine whether the placement suits the trainee or to ensure sufficient contrast between a first and second placement.

 > “For me, because it’s such a big deal for the where we’re going to put people, where it says primary, it would be helpful to have key stage 1 or key stage 2 or early years because I think that, if a school is primary but they’ve only got placements in keys stage 2, there’s no point in me emailing them if I need a key stage 1.
 So the compliance part of that would have to come first and that would have to be the year group or certainly the key stage.
 So to break that down into key stage would be really useful.”

-As also identified in previous research with placement schools, providers need extra detail for certain secondary subjects like design and technology to know which specific subject is being offered (food technology, resistant materials, etc.).
+As previously identified in research with placement schools, providers need extra detail for certain secondary subjects, like design and technology, to know which subjects are offered (for example, food technology and resistant materials).

 On the placement details screen, the placement point of contact should be nearer the top of the screen as this was the first thing participants looked for, with contrast factor-related information made into a more explicit section lower down as providers use it less frequently and the purpose of that information was not always clear.